 Compressed timing and project planning coordination: To achieve the time and cost-saving advantages of factory‐built modules, extensive pre‐project planning, early engineering design completion and close project management are critical to ensure each stage of a project is completed in a timely, coordinated fashion.
 Factory fabrication also requires the design and engineering of the units to be finalised early in the manufacturing process.
 This requires committing early to final design and limits the flexibility of later design changes.
 Since onsite assembly and installation is accelerated, the timing of components and contractors must also be carefully coordinated.

 Moving forward while mitigating risk

 Governments, institutions, investors, manufacturers, developers, builders, architects and consumers can all benefit from the expanding advantages of modular construction.
 And all can play a role in eliminating barriers to reaping these benefits.
-To realize rewards while mitigating risks, consider the following.
+To realise rewards while mitigating risks, consider the following.

 Build awareness of the benefits

 There remains some general lack of awareness about the benefits of modular building.
-All of the stakeholders involved should take a more active role in informing policy makers, investors, buyers and consumers about the ways the industry is evolving and the potential gains for all.
+All of the stakeholders involved should take a more active role in informing policymakers, investors, buyers and consumers about the ways the industry is evolving and the potential gains for all.

 Educate lenders and insurers

 Manufacturers and developers need to educate lenders and insurers about the characteristics of modular construction today.
 Finance and insurance providers can perceive loans and insurance policies for prefabricated projects to be riskier because they are developed offsite.
 Fabricators and developers need to continue working with these stakeholders to put in place consistent solutions across the country.
 A clear and consistent risk framework will help to secure more affordable financing and insurance options for these projects.